Topological dynamics and the complexity of strong types: Preliminaries

-\begin{dfn} $H(u\M )$ is the intersection of the sets $\cl_\tau(V)$ with $V$ ranging over all $\tau$-neighborhoods of $u$ in the group $u\M $. \end{dfn} \begin{fct} $H(u\M )$ is a $\tau$-closed, normal subgroup of $u\M $.
+\begin{dfn} $H(u\M )$ is the intersection of the sets $\cl_\tau(V)$ with $V$ ranging over all $\tau$-neighborhoods of $u$ in the group $u\M $. \end{dfn} \begin{fct}[Theorem 1.9 in Chapter IX of \cite{Gl}] $H(u\M )$ is a $\tau$-closed, normal subgroup of $u\M $.
 The quotient group $u\M /H(u\M )$ equipped with the quotient topology induced by the $\tau$-topology is a compact, Hausdorff group (and this quotient topology will also be called the {\em $\tau$-topology}).
 For any $\tau$-closed subgroup $K$ of $u\M $, $u\M /K$ is a Hausdorff space if and only if $K \supseteq H(u\M )$. \end{fct}

 In \cite[Chapter IX]{Gl}, it is proved that in the case of the discrete group $G$, working in $\beta G$, the topological group $u\M /H(u\M )$ coincides with the so-called generalized Bohr compactification of $G$.
 In \cite{KrPi}, a similar result is proved in the category of externally definable objects.
 In fact, the proof of \cite[Theorem 2.5]{KrPi} can be adapted to show that, working in $EL(X)$, $u\M /H(u\M )$ is also the generalized Bohr compactification of $G$, but computed in the category of $G$-flows $(G,Y)$ such that for any $y_0 \in Y$ there is a homomorphism of $G$-flows from $EL(X)$ to $Y$ sending $\Id$ to $y_0$.
 But since this observation is not in the main stream of the current paper, we will not talk about the details.